kubernetes/website/docs/concepts/services-networking/dns-pod-service.md

   for more details.
 - "`ClusterFirst`": Any DNS query that does not match the configured cluster domain suffix, such as "`www.kubernetes.io`", is forwarded to the upstream nameserver inherited from the node.
-Cluster aministrators may have extra stub-domain and upstream DNS servers configured.
+Cluster administrators may have extra stub-domain and upstream DNS servers configured.
   See [related discussion](/docs/tasks/administer-cluster/dns-custom-nameservers/#impacts-on-pods)
   for details on how DNS queries are handled in those cases.